AutoAI/challenges/docs/waldo.md

 ## Format

-The Programs will be submitted as a single directory containing
+The programs will be submitted as a single directory containing

 ```
 install_dependencies.sh